SandunMunasinghe20/job-portal-springboot-react/README.md

 The project is fully developed individually, with a MySQL database backend, Spring Boot APIs, and a React + Vite frontend, demonstrating end-to-end fullstack development, database design, and security best practices.
 ---

+## ❓ Why This Project?
+- This project is ideal for developers who want to learn how to build a **fullstack job portal application** using **Spring  Boot, React, and MySQL**.
+- It covers authentication with JWT, secure file uploads, real-time messaging, and role-based access, making it a great reference for **portfolio projects** and **enterprise-style applications**.

 ## 🧑‍💻 My Role as Developer